Curran-Hill/My-Website/content/posts/Making a Blog.md

 ---
-title: Hosting a Blog on Github using Hugo
+title: Hosting a Blog on Github using Hugo || Having a Second Brain
 date: 2025-02-16
 tags:
   - Powershell